10 Executives Who Are Using Video to Rock Thought Leadership

 Speaking of making the world a better place, Brené Brown, the CEO and founder of The Daring Way™ is using her platform to train helping professionals everywhere.

 What’s cool about Brené is her ability to create video content that can be posted both on her Instagram and her LinkedIn.
-What’s unique to Brown is her warmth and approachability, not to mention the serene backdrops she’s always taking center stage in front of.
+Brown is uniquely charming due to her warmth and approachability, not to mention the serene backdrops she’s always taking center stage in front of.

-And what’s even more heartwarming is what kinds of videos she makes.
+And what’s even more heartwarming is the types of videos she makes.
 Many of her videos are Q&As of helping professionals; reading off challenges they’re facing and her offering kind and thoughtful answers to take away.

-Lessons for Execs: So often as executives, it can help easy to “understand” the challenges of your customers based on market research and fancy buyer personas.
-Why not ask
+Lessons for Execs: So often as executives, it can be easy to “understand” the challenges of your customers based on market research and fancy buyer personas.
+But why not ask

 Sara Blakely — CEO and founder of Spanx